-Categories are important because they are usually placed at level 2, and subcategories at level 3 within the shopping cart hierarchy of the site.
-Products are at best level 3, and usually level 4.
-The deeper a page is pushed within the site, the less its perceived importance, and the more difficult rankings are to attain for it.
+Categories are important because they are usually placed at level 2, and subcategories at level 3 within the shop hierarchy of the site.
+Product pages are at best level 3, and usually level 4.
+The deeper a page is pushed within the site, the less its perceived importance and the more difficult rankings are to attain for it.

 Categorise Your Categories

-To attain best results, you should obviously aim your categories at carefully targeted, high-volume keyword search phrases… As part of your SEO campaign, focus on high-quality content.
+To attain the best results, your ecommerce SEO optimization should aim your categories at carefully targeted, high-volume keyword search phrases… As part of your SEO campaign, focus on high-quality content.

 - Each page URL should incorporate the targeted phrase

-- Page Titles should have the targeted phrase first, followed by relevant descriptive text
+- Page Title tags should have the targeted phrase first, followed by relevant descriptive text

-- All page Descriptions should incorporate the targeted phrase at the beginning, plus relevant descriptive text using closely related keyword.
+- All page meta Descriptions should incorporate the targeted phrase at the beginning, plus relevant descriptive text using closely related keywords.

 - If there is the opportunity to use Category Images, name them wisely, and add brief descriptive Image text, image titles and captions that incorporate the relevant target phrase identified in keyword research.

 Presenting Your Products

-Don’t use the manufacturer’s products descriptions and images verbatim – doing so immediately defines your ecommerce website as a 2nd rate imitator.
+Don’t use the manufacturer’s product descriptions and images verbatim – doing so immediately defines your site as a 2nd rate imitator.
 Instead, rewrite the (usually cryptic) product names and descriptions, ensuring that relevant keywords are incorporated within the text.

 - Temple Forks 4-pce #9 weight rod

-- Temple Forks 4-pce #9 wgt Fly Rod
+- Temple Forks 4-pce #9 weight Fly Rod

-If your ecommerce system generates filenames that include both category and product name in a subdirectory format, that is great.
+If your shop system generates filenames that include both the category and the product name in a subdirectory format, that is great.
 E.g. /yoursite.com/fly-fishing-rods/temple-forks-4-pce-8-weight.html

 If it does not, consider trying to create ‘slugs’ or URLs that incorporate the category – for example;

-If you are lucky, your ecommerce system will add Image Alt tags automatically, either using the Product Name, or the image file name.
-If you’ve properly prepared the images prior to uploading, you’ve given both your Category and individual Product pages an insertion of relevant keywords into an important area that Google et al assesses as part of relevancy ranking algorithms.
+If you are lucky, your system will add Image Alt tags automatically, either using the Product Name, or the image file name.
+If you’ve properly prepared the images prior to uploading, you’ve given both your Category and individual Product pages an insertion of relevant keywords into an important area that Google organic search assesses as part of relevancy ranking algorithms.

-SEO experts all agree that paying attention to the apparently trivial and you will be rewarded.
+SEO experts all agree that paying attention to the apparently trivial means you will be rewarded.
 SEO for ecommerce websites is complex.
-Each individual element might in itself contribute a miniscule amount.
-Collectively, search engine optimization across a large e-commerce website, such efforts translate into thousands of additional keywords in important places.
+Each individual element might in itself contribute a minimal amount.
+Collectively, social media marketing, search engine optimization and content marketing work across a large ecommerce website to translate into thousands of additional keyword rankings.
+It also improves the user experience.
 Painstaking attention to detail by your ecommerce SEO agency is tedious, but it is important!
 Ask Picasso…

-Please don’t hesitate to enquire about seo package pricing, we are always happy to help.
+Please don’t hesitate to enquire about SEO proposals and pricing, we are always happy to help.